KarlKKang/kissshot/patches/README.md

 [Unraid 7.0](https://docs.unraid.net/unraid-os/release-notes/7.0.0/#excessive-flash-drive-activity-slows-the-system-down) introduces the `fastusr` functionality, so that `/usr` is always run in RAM to avoid the performance issues.
 However, `/lib` is still mounted from the flash.

-This patch puts the `/usr` and `/lib` directories uncompressed onto a Btrfs device (or multi-device RAID).
+This patch unpacks the entire root onto a Btrfs device (or multi-device RAID).
 NVMe SSDs are preferred for performance reasons, so the kernel is recompiled with the NVMe drivers built in.
-This provides much higher reliability and resiliency while also leaving plenty of headroom for future growth of the directories.
+This provides much higher reliability and resiliency while also leaving plenty of headroom for future growth of the OS size.
 The XZ decompression overhead is also avoided.
+The mounted root is a Btrfs snapshot that starts fresh on every boot, so no state will be preserved across reboots, just like the stock behavior.

-The Btrfs filesystem should be labelled as `UNRAID_EXTRA`, and will be mounted at `/boot_extra`.
-The `/usr` and `/lib` directories are still mounted as overlayfs, and will start fresh on every boot, just like the native behavior.
-The upper layer and workdir of the overlayfs are also moved to the Btrfs device, which should further reduce RAM usage, especially as of right now the unraid-api comes with quite bloated npm packages.
+More RAM should also be made available with this patch.
+Previously, the upper and work directories of the overlayfs were in RAM, which could be filled up with unpacked plugin files, especially as of right now the unraid-api comes with quite bloated npm packages.
+The initramfs is also removed when switching to the actual root.

+> [!IMPORTANT]
+> The snapshot is destroyed and recreated **on boot**.
+So if there are any sensitive files that rely on the root being stored in RAM and deleted immediately on power loss, extra care needs to be taken.
+One such example is `/root/keyfile` used to unlock the LUKS encrypted drives.
+To resolve this issue, this patch mounts an overlayfs on top of `/root` with the upper and work directories in RAM.
+This way the keyfile only lives in RAM.

 ## Boot Drive Silent Corruptions